 by Jodie Renner, editor & author

-Homophones/homonyms can often trip us up.
-If you sometimes have a "brain blip" about the spelling of some words that sound the same, bookmark this chart to help you with over 50 of the most commonly confused / misspelled sound-alikes in English.
+If you sometimes get a “brain blip” about the spelling of homonyms / homophones, bookmark this chart to help you with 90+ of the most commonly confused, misused, or misspelled sound-alikes in English.

 aisle – corridor in a store or church